 The first would be if more than 50 percent of the structural system is damaged, and the second would be if the cost of the repairs exceeded 50 percent of the market value of the building before the flood, he said.

-Residents whose homes don't meet those requirements can make repairs in-kind, which means they're using the same
+Residents whose homes don't meet those requirements can make repairs in-kind, which means they're using the same standards as what was there, he said.

 Card said the fact that The Spruces is in a 100-year floodplain compounds the issue for homeowners who meet the building-code triggers.